 About The Band

 Laramie is a captivating indie rock band with roots in Memphis, Tennessee.
 The group is a diverse combination of multi-talented musicians and writers guided by lead singer and songwriter, Laramie Renae.
-Jameson Patz is on drums; Alleli Hull and Dylan Wheeler are on guitar; and Eric Evans is on bass.
+Jameson Patz is on drums; Dylan Wheeler is on guitar; Ben Banti is on keys; and Caleb Crouch is on bass.
 Rather than being hindered by a challenge, Laramie turns diversity into one of their strongest qualities and uses it as a tool to write dynamic works of art.
 Band members are given the freedom to express their individual creativity and craft while staying true to the group’s underlying message and overall sound.
 With each song, Laramie aims to leave a lasting impression and to draw the listener in for a ride that promises to be haunting, raw, and transparent.

 Lyrically and musically, Laramie finds inspiration in artists such as Florence & The Machine and Evanescence.
 With undertones from those artists and others, Laramie writes freely and passionately while producing gripping performances straight from the heart.
 Their music is often described as dramatic, chilling, and eerie.
 Laramie Renae explains, "Sometimes my music will make people's skin crawl, which makes me laugh.
 It's all simplistic… nothing we do is very complicated, just intricate."
 These elements leave the listener mesmerized and eager to hear more.